Two students studying and discussing if the GMAT or GRE is easier

 Now that you have decided to apply to business school, you must submit scores from either the GMAT (Graduate Management Admissions Test) or GRE (Graduate Record Examination).
 These tests are a way for business schools to gauge how well you'll perform in their programs.

 A common question is whether the GMAT or the GRE is easier.
 However, how easy either of these standardized tests will be for you is subjective.
-A strong GMAT or GRE score is a great way to improve your MBA profile
+A strong score is a great way to boost your MBA profile.

 This guide will describe each test's subject matter, provide a GMAT and GRE score comparison, and ultimately help you decide whether you should take the GRE or GMAT for MBA admissions.